eduardolujan/Steamer/doc/source/index.rst

 Yet another nagios creature?
 ============================

-Yes, there's plenty of them, and yes, they're all alike.
-If you 're looking for a nagios gui tool, this isn't what you're looking for.
-Consider `centreon <http://www.centreon.com/>`_, `pynag <http://code.google.com/p/pynag/>`_, `djagios <http://djagios.org/>`_, `nconf <http://sourceforge.net/projects/nconf/>`_, etc.
+Yes, there's plenty of them, and yes, they all work.
+If you're looking for a nagios gui tool, consider `centreon <http://www.centreon.com/>`_, `pynag <http://code.google.com/p/pynag/>`_, `djagios <http://djagios.org/>`_, `nconf <http://sourceforge.net/projects/nconf/>`_.

 This project exists because of the author's need for a (preferably pythonic) nagios provisioning solution through rest web services.
 Steamer uses a modified djagios version as its django data model, the original, by Jochen Maes, was written with a single instance in mind, the one steamer uses was converted to a module and twicked up a little.

-If you only need a nagios + django solution consider using djagios or the above-cited software.

 How it works
 ============

 Steamer has a repository for all your nagios directives, services, hosts, its dependencies are related with "server instances".
-Based on that data it generates the nagios configurations for each individual server which gets pushed via ssh to the managed nagios servers.
+Based on that data it generates the configuration which gets pushed via ssh to each managed nagios servers.
 It has a simple web app for showing some basic information and for basic template based editing, a django-admin site, and a piston api which exposes all the admin functionality.